-If you were to ask the average person who knows nothing about preparedness what A “prepper” is, you are bound to get an off the wall answer.
+If you were to ask the average person who knows nothing about preparedness what A “prepper” is, or “how to be a prepper” you are bound to get an off the wall answer.
 Mainstream society has “taught them” what their definition of prepper should be.
 The truth is, there isn’t 1 type of prepper.
 There are so many different aspects that go into preparedness, and everyone chooses to prepare differently.

 While there are those that take preparedness to the next level (good or bad), most of us are just trying to do the best we can.
 Most people think preppers are waiting for the world to end, but this is not the case.
 We prepared for TEOTWAWKI (The End Of The World As We Know It), “as we know it” being the key words in that phrase.